proteantecs/mlrun/docs/runtimes/load-from-hub.md

 Make sure your hub source is accessible via GitHub (private is also possible).
 ```

-To create a function hub from scratch, the hub structure must be the same as the [MLRun hub](https://github.com/mlrun/marketplace).
+To create a hub from scratch, the hub structure must be the same as the [MLRun hub](https://github.com/mlrun/marketplace).

 The hierarchy must be: